feast-dev/feast/docs/install.md

 # feast-postgresql-headless   ClusterIP      None            <none>        5432/TCP                      2m30s
 # feast-serving               LoadBalancer   10.71.244.137   10.148.2.71   6565:30540/TCP,80:31324/TCP   2m30s

-# Set the following variables based on the values above
+# Set the following variables based on the "EXTERNAL-IP" values above
 # These variables will be used by Feast CLI and Feast SDK later
 FEAST_CORE_URI=10.148.2.69:6565
 FEAST_SERVING_URI=10.148.2.71:6565